syncliteio/SyncLite/DOCUMENTATION.md

 - Log files are encrypted on the edge device before shipping.
 - SyncLite Consolidator decrypts them upon receipt (the corresponding private key must be registered in the Consolidator job configuration).
 - The local database file itself is **not** encrypted — only the shipped log files.

+> Rust runtime note: device encryption is not supported in the Rust runtime yet.

 ---